tormol/posixmq/README.md

 * `send()` and `receive()` borrows byte slices instead of consuming and producing vectors, which avoids unnecessary allocations.
 * Optionally integrates with `mio` so the message queues can be polled.
 * Is dual-licensed Apache-2.0 and MIT instead of only MIT.

+## Minimum Rust version

+The minimum supported Rust version is 1.31.
+While the crate might currently compile on older versions, a minor release can break this.
+Until rustup has builds for DragonFlyBSD and Illumos, this crate will never require a newer Rust version than what is available in the DragonFlyBSD or Joyent repositories.

 ## License